 Penalty: the regulation 1.15 penalty.

+[Regulation 6.12 inserted in Gazette 24 Aug 2007 p.
+4271-2.]

 6.13.
 Cancellation of authority to do high risk work of a particular class and cancellation of licence

 (1) The Commissioner may cancel a person’s authority under a licence to do high risk work of a particular class if the Commissioner is satisfied that —